fksalviano/rent-motorcycle-api/README.md

     Tests for each class and methods independently.

 - **Integration Tests**:
-    Tests for each endpoint call, testing the integration of all classes and methods.
+    Tests for each endpoint call, testing the integration of all classes and methods (Requires docker compose up).

 ## Configuration